—Links go live when material becomes available.—

 - The Lemon Tree.
 Twenty years after being forced to flee, a Palestinian man returns to his old home to meet the Israeli woman who now lives there.
 (Fresh Air, 1998)

 - Six to Eight Black Men – David Sedaris.
 Not exactly a radio show, but Sedaris is regularly featured on This American Life and other radio shows.
-Here he’s reading one of his most hilarious pieces at Carnegie Hall.
-The accompanying video is not from Carnegie Hall and is distracting, or worse—so just listen.
+Here he’s reading one of his most hilarious pieces.

 - Go to the THIRD COAST INTERNATIONAL AUDIO FESTIVAL website, one of the world’s premiere sites for the best radio stories and documentaries.
 Its audio library links you to 100’s of the best radio shows and documentaries ever made, including most of the ones above.